“What a course… the first half draws you in, and the second half BEATS YOU UP!”

 |Overlook waterdrop to to High Banks aid station

-Starting at the Dam Overlook, runners will take Trail 20 along the gorge.
-Trail 20 will turn into beautiful single-track, then it ends at a road crossing.
-Trail 20 picks back up on the other side of the road. **Cars have the right-of-way here.
-Please be cautious when you cross the road.** .
-Turn left at the fork of 19a/19 to take trail 19.
-This drops you down through some newly built trails, eventually climbing back up (don’t miss the amazing waterfall on your left) and eventually joining trail 19a.
+Starting at the Dam Overlook, runners will take Trail 20 (marked with green paint) along the gorge.
+Trail 20 will turn into beautiful single-track, and at the top of a hill turn left onto trail 19B.
+This drops you down through some newly built trails that are marked with red and green markers.
+Follow 19B and in about 3/4 mile, you will come to another fork in the road.
+Take the trail straight following the signs for trail 19.
+About a quarter mile down, there is a very short spur trail to the left with an overlook of a beautiful waterfall (called Paper Mill Falls).
+Continue on trail 19 and bear slightly left at the next intersection.
 You will run past an old Civilian Conservation Corps (CCC) barracks (all that’s left is the chimney!) and down to the Silver Creek Outlet.
 Cross the creek, pass by a beautiful waterfall and take Trail 18 up the hill.
-Make a left to stay on 18 (do not go out to the road over the wooden bridge like previous years) You will continue up hill to the campsite trail head, making a right and taking the camp road back down to aid station number 1.
+Make a left to stay on 18 (do not go out to the road over the wooden bridge like previous years) You will continue up hill for a quarter of a mile before making a right up a grassy embankment, and turning right onto the camp road.
+Stay on the camp road for a mile and change to get to aid station number 1.
 There are bathrooms behind the camper check-in building.

-*** Any section along camp Road is not to be run on the shoulder nor the road – Runner must follow the course which will hug the tree line off of the road ***
+*** Any section along the road is not to be run on the shoulder nor the road. ***

 Course Cut-Off and aid station closing is 8:00am.